mgryparis/mgryparis/README.md

 ### Hi there 👋
+- 🔭 I’m currently working:  on Learning Java
+- 🌱 I’m currently learning:  See Above
+- 👯 I’m looking to collaborate on:  Nothing ... yet
+- 🤔 I’m looking for help with:  Nothing ... yet
+- 💬 Ask me about:  Enterprise Architecture
+- 📫 How to reach me: my git email
+- 😄 Pronouns: he/him/his
+- ⚡ Fun fact: I like pizza!

 <!--
 **mgryparis/mgryparis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.